-The access to mental wellbeing services team is a central referral point for all routine referrals into mental health services in Vale of York
+The access to mental wellbeing services team is a central point for anyone wishing to access mental health services within the Vale of York area Â

 How do I get referred?

-What is the referral criteria?
+What are the referral criteria?

-- Has identified mental health needs
+- with identified mental health needs

 What happens when I am referred?